 - 1/4 cup of sugar

-- place everything but the chicken in a pot and bring to a boil
+- place scallion, star anise, Chinese 5 spice, ginger, salt, garlic in a pot and bring to a boil

 - plop in chicken breast and bring the water back to a simmer

 - once it’s simmering, cover, turn off heat and let sit for 20 mins to cook through

 - while the chicken is cooking time to get your salad ready